AstrolabeProject/firefly-de/README.md

 # Firefly Server

-Build the Caltech/IPAC Firefly astronomical viewer/server running as a Tomcat 8 web application in Docker.
+Encapsulate the Caltech/IPAC Firefly astronomical viewer/server as a Tomcat 8.5 web application in Docker.